kasra-r77/studio-chrome-extension/README.md

 ## Download caption button in YouTube

-When opening YouTube videos, enable and English caption (auto generated is fine as well) and a download button appears which clicking on it will add the subtitle to your newly created YouTube media in Studio
+When opening YouTube videos, enable an English caption (auto generated is fine as well) and a download button appears which clicking on it will add the subtitle to your newly created YouTube media in Studio

 ### `npm run build`